Employer of Record

 Working Hours

-In India, working hours are regulated under various labor laws, including the Shops and Establishments (S&E) Acts, the Factories Act (FA), the Industrial Employment (Standing Orders) Act (IESO), and the Contract Labour (Regulation and Abolition) Act (CLRA).
+In India, working hours are regulated under various labor laws, including state Shops and Establishments laws, the Factories Act where still applicable, and the labour codes framework where brought into force.

 Key Provisions

-• Maximum Working Hours: Generally, employees cannot work more than 9 hours a day or 48 hours a week without overtime compensation.
-Certain states may have modified these limits under specific conditions, especially in response to economic changes like the COVID-19 pandemic.
+• Maximum Working Hours: In general, employees cannot work more than 9 hours a day or 48 hours a week without overtime compensation, subject to the applicable law for the establishment.

-• Breaks and Amenities: The laws also mandate intervals for rest and the provision of basic amenities such as clean drinking water, sanitation facilities, and safety measures in workplaces, particularly in manufacturing sectors.
+• Breaks and Amenities: The law also mandates intervals for rest and the provision of basic amenities such as clean drinking water, sanitation facilities, and safety measures in relevant workplaces.

-• Special Provisions: For women working night shifts, employers must ensure adequate safety and transport facilities.
+• Special Provisions: For women working night shifts, employers must comply with applicable state-specific safety, transport, and welfare conditions.

 Probation Period

-The probation period, which lasts between 3 months to 6 months, is a trial phase for new employees, allowing organizations to assess fit with the role and company culture.
+The probation period, which commonly lasts between 3 months and 6 months, is a trial phase for new employees, allowing organizations to assess fit with the role and company culture.

 Key Points